-The Information Commissioner's padlock symbol, launched in March 2000, alerts individuals to the fact that their personal information is being collected, and draws their attention to the explanation of how it is to be used.
+In the UK, the Information Commissioner's padlock symbol, launched in March 2000, alerts individuals to the fact that their personal information is being collected, and draws their attention to the explanation of how it is to be used.
 All data controllers may use the padlock symbol and it should be clearly positioned at any point where information is requested.
 Use of the symbol is not compulsory and it has not been widely used to date.